soxueren/atsd/administration/update-manual.md

 ## Download the Latest ATSD Distribution Files

-Select an archive to download based on **HBase Version** displayed on the **Admin: System Information** page.
+Select an archive to download based on **HBase Version** displayed on the **Admin > System Information** page.

 * [hbase 1.2.5](https://www.axibase.com/public/atsd_update_latest.htm)

-The archive will contain the latest ATSD release with the revision number included in the file name, for example `atsd_17206.tar.gz`.
+The archive will contain the latest ATSD release with the revision number included in the file name, for example `atsd_17239.tar.gz`.

 Copy the archive to the ATSD server.